Introduction to Gridiron Ratings

 For as long as there been fantasy football, there have been players trying to get an edge on their competition.
 Gridiron Ratings is following in that same tradition.
 Every year we all flock to the various expert ranking sites and do our best to apply these rankings to our drafts to help us build championship teams.

 This site and system are a little different, we can give you a basic rankings page like everyone else but what sets us apart is that our system allows the end-user to organize his or her draft board differently.
-Our evaluation process breaks down a player’s fantasy value into 4 buckets; Performance, Opportunity, Availability, and Average Draft Position.
-These four buckets come together to form an Overall Rating not that dissimilar to the ratings in the “Madden” video games.
+Our evaluation process breaks down a player’s fantasy value into 4 areas; Performance, Opportunity, Availability, and Average Draft Position.
+These four areas come together to form an Overall Rating that is not dissimilar to the ratings in the “Madden” video games.

 We grade out each individual scoring metric (yards, touchdowns, receptions, tackles, etc.) against a benchmark number.
 The benchmark for these metrics is the five-year rolling average of the best player at that particular scoring metric.
 See the example below: